Angel3 Developer Guide

 Writing a Plugin

-Writing a plug-in is easy.
+Writing a is easy.
 You can provide plug-ins as either functions, or classes:

 AngelConfigurer awesomeify({String message = 'This request was intercepted by an awesome plug-in.'}) {